Skip to content

 We use the notation of regular expressions: the symbol + is used to denote one or more entities with the type that precedes it, while square brackets indicate several possibilities (for instance, [CRS]+ means "at least one of any of C, R or S" types). x means any type: (M x) is of type x.

-• s: subject
+• s: subject (at most one)

-• o: direct object
+• o: object (at most one)

-• x: specification
+• x: specification (any number)

-(is/P.sc (the/M sky/C) blue/C)
+(is/P.so (the/M sky/C) blue/C)

 Builders

-• m: main concept
+• m: main concept (exactly once)

-• a: auxiliary concept
+• a: auxiliary concept (exactly once)

 These codes are used to build strings, where each character corresponds to the parameter of the builder in the equivalent position.
 For example, consider the hyperedge: